Nearly one million children are abused, neglected, abandoned or orphaned each year in the U.S.

 The majority of youth who are arrested on prostitution charges in Los Angeles County come from our foster care system.
 Pimps use child sex workers to recruit other foster children who are living in shelters and foster homes.
 The average age of entry into prostitution is 12-years-old, and the average life expectancy following entry is seven years.

 This can lead to homelessness and violence.
 These kids have a higher rate of absenteeism and school dropouts, which is around 50% in our inner-city schools.
+Studies show that young adult high school dropouts have lower earnings and higher incarceration rates than their better educated peers.
+A dropout will end up costing taxpayers around $292,000 over a lifetime due to incarceration and how much less they pay in taxes.

 The County and City of Los Angeles are called the “Gang Capital” of the nation with 120,000 gang members and tens of thousands more in surrounding LA County.
 Gang membership has increased over the last five years due to the lucrative narcotics trade.
 During the last three years, there were over 16,398 violent gang crimes in the City of Los Angeles, including homicides, felony assaults, robberies and rapes.

+87% of incarcerated kids have learning disorders.
 Post-Traumatic Stress Disorder is more common in juvenile justice youth than in the entire community.
 Their traumas were caused by having seen or heard someone getting hurt badly or killed, being threatened with a weapon, and being in a situation where they, or someone they were close with, was going to be hurt badly or die.

 Left untreated, PTSD can become chronic, with enormous personal and societal costs.
 In studies that measured therapies for veterans with PTSD, art therapy showed promise as the most effective treatment to reduce immediate symptoms, helping to overcome avoidance and emotional numbing, and facilitating the integration of traumatic memories in ways that weren’t possible with words alone.